 How Judas Priest Came Into Their Own With ‘Sad Wings of Destiny’

-Heavy metal may have first roared into existence circa 1970, but it was Judas Priest who ushered in the second wave of metal bands.
+Heavy metal may have first roared into existence circa 1970, but this group ushered in the second wave.

 When Kiss Rushed Out ‘Dressed to Kill’ Amid Career Uncertainty

 The Wall Street finery on this album cover wasn't representative of the very modest state of their personal finances.

 The Night Cliff Burton Played His First Show With Metallica